Pawior/video-app/README.md

 ## Features

-- App show film statistics - views, like, title, thumbnail.
+- App shows film statistics - views, like, title, thumbnail.
 - Local Storage ( data are stored even after closing the page )
-- Add film to favourite list and filtering by favourite
+- Add films to favourite list and filtering by favourite
 - Sorting by newest/oldest/alphabetically
 - Hardocoded data if you'd like to test app
-- Modern and clear design
+- Modern web design
 - Support all youtube links type ( shorten, with channel name, etc. )

 ## Preview